xgrg/xgrg.github.io/content/pages/about.md

 Title: About
 ---

 Grégory Operto has been involved in neuroimaging since 2004.
 After graduating in 2005 from the Ecole Supérieure d’Ingénieurs de Luminy (now Polytech-Marseille) with a major in Biomedical Engineering, he received his PhD in Computer Science from Aix-Marseille University in 2009.
 He then joined NeuroSpin, the high-field MRI center of the Commissariat à l’Energie Atomique (Atomic Energy Commission).
-His research interests focus on brain intersubject variability in adults and early development, and more recently the aging brain using large cohort studies.
-Since 2011, he manages the production unit in charge of computing biomarkers in CATI, the French platform for multicenter neuroimaging studies.
+His research interests focus on brain intersubject variability in adults and early development, and the aging brain using large cohort studies.
+Between 2011 and 2016, he managed the production unit in charge of computing biomarkers in CATI, the French platform for multicenter neuroimaging studies.
+He is now holding a research associate position in the neuroimaging team of the BarcelonaBeta Brain Research Center to explore imaging early markers of Alzheimer's disease in large cohorts of presymptomatic subjects.

 ## Professional experience

+* 2016-now: **Research Associate** in BarcelonaBeta Brain Research Center (with J.D.
+Gispert-López) - Fundació Pasqual Maragall, Barcelona, Spain

+> Exploring neuroimaging early markers of Alzheimer's disease in large cohorts of presymptomatic subjects. ([http://barcelonabeta.org](http://barcelonabeta.org)).

-* 2011-now: **Research Engineer / Production Manager** in CATI (director: J-F. Mangin, PhD), NeuroSpin
+* 2011-2016: **Research Engineer / Production Manager** in CATI (director: J-F. Mangin, PhD), NeuroSpin

 > Creation of a national infrastructure for the support of cohort studies on Alzheimer's patients and related dementias ([http://cati-neuroimaging.com](http://cati-neuroimaging.com)).
 Multi-site coordination of analyses performed on massive collections of images.
 Member of the project executive committee.
 Supervision of a software development team (3) focused on quality control.
 Frequent interactions with teams in charge of national and international research projects.
 Supervision of training engineers (2).